Gageperrin/it-notes/it-topics/cissp.md

 Fire detection tools can consist of infrared sensors, ionization detectors, photoelectric sensors, dual sensors, or VESDA (most effective and expensive), as well as a system which identifies the rising temperature.

-Fire suppression can consist of water-based systems like wet pipe, dry pipe, pre-action, and deluge, or it can be gas-based fire suppression systems like INERGEN, argonite, FM-200, or Aero-K. Halon used to be one of these but is now illegal.
+Fire suppression can consist of water-based systems like wet pipe, dry pipe, pre-action, and deluge, or it can be gas-based fire suppression systems like INERGEN, argonite, FM-200, or Aero-K. Halon used to be one of these but is now illegal due to environmental concerns.

 Fire extinguishers can also be used and consist of the following:
 * Class A - puts out common combustibles using water, foam, and dry chemicals
 * Class B - puts out liquid fires using gas, carbon dioxide, foam, and dry chemicals
 * Class C - puts out electrical fires using gas, carbon dioxide, and dry chemicals
 * Class D - puts out combustible metal fires using dry powders
-* Class E - puts out commercial kitchen fires using wet chemicals.
+* Class K - puts out commercial kitchen fires using wet chemicals.

 Carbon dioxide is a very common suppressant agent as it is inexpensive and does not introduce as much corrosion as other suppressants but it can be deadly if used in excess with people present.